Ujjalt/ujjaltimshina/_pages/about.md

   <p>My current research focuses on describing these operators using the actions of Lie groups and identifying invariants that determine their equivalence classes under unitary transformations.</p>

-<p>I am studying <strong><span style="color:green;">Reproducing Kernel Hilbert Spaces (RKHS), the complex-analytic theory underlying elliptic curves and modular forms, and Linear Algebraic Groups</span></strong> in the current semester.
+<p>I am studying <strong><span style="color:black;">Reproducing Kernel Hilbert Spaces (RKHS), the complex-analytic theory underlying elliptic curves and modular forms, and Linear Algebraic Groups</span></strong> in the current semester.
 I have completed doctoral-level coursework in <strong>Functional Analysis, Complex Analysis, Several Complex Variables, Introduction to Non-commutative Function Theory</strong> and <strong>Matrix Groups</strong>.
 Going forward, I plan to delve deeper into <a href="https://en.wikipedia.org/wiki/Spectral_theory">Spectral Theory</a>, <a href="https://en.wikipedia.org/wiki/Representation_theory">Representation Theory</a> and <a href="https://en.wikipedia.org/wiki/Operator_algebra">Operator Algebra</a>.</p>

  <p>I am also keenly interested in subjects such as <a href="https://en.wikipedia.org/wiki/Measure_theory">Measure Theory</a> and <a href="https://en.wikipedia.org/wiki/General_topology">General Topology</a>, which continue to shape my mathematical perspective.</p>
   <hr>